lucas-castillo/samplr/cran-comments.md

 Please unwrap the examples if they are executable in < 5 sec, or replace dontrun{} with \donttest{}.

+> Thank you.
+These examples run in less than 5s so we've removed the \dontrun{} wrapper completely.

 Please make sure that you do not change the user's options, par or working directory.
 If you really have to do so within functions, please ensure with an *immediate* call of on.exit() that the settings are reset